“I like working with people. I believe change can only come through collaboration.” – Alain de Botton

 Benefits: Many, many meetups, events, accelerators and programs on offer.
 Great mentors and advice and a top location.

 A little less startupy, a little more serious businessy.
 Little Tokyo Two is for startups and small businesses who need a friendly, communal place from which to work.
-Operating four locations across Brisbane, its Japanese-inspired and funky fitout breeds creativity and the simple desire to go to work comes naturally.
+Operating six locations across Brisbane and the Gold Coast, their Japanese-inspired and funky fitout breeds creativity and the desire to go to work comes naturally.
+You’ll find the coworking spaces in The Capital in Brisbane City, Spring Hill, Petrie Terrace, Springfield, the Gold Coast, and SLQ’s Business Hub at South Bank.
+Memberships include everything from desk and digital memberships to full offices for up to 10 people.

 The coworking space here grew organically for this diverse accounting firm, but it’s here to stay and I’d say that’s a win for Brisbane’s small businesses that want to get in on the networking and collaboration it has to offer.
 I get a grown-up vibe from BusinessDEPOT but I say that in a positive way only to mean that some serious business is going down here.
 If you’re ready to take your startup or small business to the next level, the fellow coworkers here will help you do so.